 Call a Houston Trusts and Estates Lawyer for a Prompt Consultation

 If you are an expecting first-time parent, the Houston estate planning law firm of McCulloch & Miller, PLLC congratulates you on this exciting step.
 Having an estate plan in place before the birth can help give you peace of mind as you embark on this new journey.
 Our trusts and estates team has decades of combined experience in helping families plan for their future, and our attorneys are available by phone today to discuss your options.
-Call us at 713-333-8900 to schedule a free consultation.
+Call us at 713-333-8900 to schedule a consultation.